manishjatiwal/manishjatiwal/README.md

 - 👋 Hi, I’m @manishjatiwal
 - 👀 I’m interested in **algorithms** and  web development using javascript.
-I usually wokr on ReactJs + NodeJs stack.
+I usually work on ReactJs + NodeJs stack.
-- 🌱 I’m currently learning GoLang as well as a few more framworks/libraries of javascript.
-- 💞️ I’m looking to collaborate on projects related to ReactJs
+- 💞️ I’m looking to collaborate on projects related to ReactJs.
-- 📫 You can reach me through my LinkedIn profile: https://www.linkedin.com/in/manish-kumar-73955390/
+- 📫 You can reach me through my LinkedIn profile: https://www.linkedin.com/in/jatiwal